-When ready, request the state office to create a middle-level chapter record and an adviser username/password.
+When ready, request the state office to create a middle school chapter record and an adviser username/password.

-Follow these steps to charter or reactivate an FBLA middle-level chapter:
+Follow these steps to charter or reactivate an FBLA middle school chapter:

 Step #1: Make sure you have received all necessary approvals to start an FBLA chapter.